Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 Marketing Strategy of Parle

 Parle uses various marketing strategies to promote and market itself.
-It does sponsorship activities, it uses brand ambassadors and a variety of advertising campaigns such as the use of celebrity speakers within their product’s packaging or in-store displays, use of in-store advertising flyers as well as social media advertisements, etc.
+It does sponsorship activities, it uses brand ambassadors, and a variety of advertising campaigns such as the use of celebrity speakers within their product’s packaging or in-store displays, use of in-store advertising flyers as well as social media advertisements, etc.

-Sponsorships & Collaboration of Parle
+Sponsorships & Collaborations of Parle

 Marketing Strategy of Parle - A Case Study - Sponsorships and Collaborations